DataDog/system-tests/docs/scenarios/parametric_contributing.md

 Now that we're all setup with a working test suite and a tracer with the implemented feature, we can begin writing the new tests.

+**MUST:** If you haven't yet, please acquaint yourself with [how system tests work](parametric.md#architecture-how-system-tests-work) before proceeding and reference it throughout this section.

-First take a look at the [currently existing tests](/tests/parametric), (available client calls)[], and corresponding [available http server endpoints](parametric.md#http-server-implementations) and see if what you're trying to test is similar and can use the same methods/endpoints (in many cases this is true).
+First take a look at the [currently existing tests](/tests/parametric) and see if what you're trying to test is similar and can use the same methods/endpoints, in many cases new endpoints do not need to be added.

 For a list of client methods that already exist, refer to `class APMLibrary` in the [_library_client.py](/utils/parametric/_library_client.py).
 If you're wondering what the methods do, you can take at look at the respective endpoints they're calling in that same file in `class APMLibraryClient`.